dark-person/ComicInfo-Parser/README.md

 If no configuration is found, program will NOT create for yourself.
 Instead, it will use its default behavior.

-You may found a sample of configuration file in `config-example.yaml`.
+You may found a sample of configuration file in `config-example.yaml`, and default values in `config-default.yaml`.

 ### Configuration Options